NawrockiMateusz/currency-coverter/README.md

 ## Demo

-To go to the site and convert currency for yourself, click: [here!](https://nawrockimateusz.github.io/currency-coverter/)
+In order to access site and convert currency for yourself, click: [here!](https://nawrockimateusz.github.io/currency-coverter/)

 ## How use it?